Building management: External regulatory bodies

 External regulatory bodies include local councils, Health Education Officers, and Fire Safety Officers.
 It is because of this delicate balance of powers that the job of the building manager could be described as a "balancing" act since it will be down to him or her to ensure that all parties are satisfied.

 The building manager with the assistance and guidance of the managing company he or she works for will implement renovation, maintenance, and repair projects as required.
 The challenge can be in many cases to balance these requirements with important priorities such as those dictated by the Fire, Health, and Safety legislation as well as following the industry's codes of good practice and compliance.
 Both residential and commercial developments vary greatly in type depending on the standard, asset value and the service level agreement provided will depend on these factors.

 Commercial building management

 This subdivision of building management is quite similar to the previous one, the main difference being that the building will normally be made up of commercial units and or offices.
 The tenants will, in this case, be companies and the building manager will probably have some involvement in the sales aspect and will be responsible for ensuring that the office space is let at all times.

+Notable firms in the U.K.

+Notable building management firms include; Mitie, Jones Lang LaSalle and Bellrock group.